 The 2008-09 season saw Andrew Langenfeld's 19.34 clocking in the 50 freestyle give him the Big Ten title, the Doris Z. Holloway Pool record and made him the fastest swimmer in conference history.
 Langenfeld also advanced to the NCAA Championships, where he was a competitor in the 50 freestyle, 100 freestyle and 100 butterfly.

 Ross was rewarded for placing so many athletes in international competitions when he served as an assistant on Dennis Dale's staff at the 2007 World University Games in Bangkok, Thailand.
 Dale named Ross an assistant coach along with Northwestern's Bob Groseth and Ohio State's Bill Wadley.
 Ross was joined at the World University Games by Boilermakers Romain Maire, Amanda Miller, Giordan Pogioli, Zach Schultz and Adam and Kimiko Soldati.
-Ross also attended the 2015 World University Games in South Korea to help mentor Marat Amaltdinov, who competed in the 200-meter breaststroke for Russia.
+Ross also attended the 2015 World University Games in South Korea to help mentor Amaltdinov, who competed in the 200-meter breaststroke for Russia.

 Ross also has been able to establish a program known for its academic excellence.
 He encourages a balance between school, swimming and social activities in all his swimmers' lives.
-Because of that balance, Ross has produced five CoSIDA Academic All-Americans and CSCAA Scholar All-Americans.
-That lists includes: Brian Daly (1993), Dean Fredette (1994), Matt Brown (1997), Louis Paul (2005) and Jamie Bissett (2014 and 2015) as well as several more honorable-mention selections since his start at Purdue.
-Giordan Pogioli (2005-06) and Jamie Bissett (2013-15) and Amaltdinov (2016-17) also earned consecutive CoSIDA Academic All-District honors over the last decade.
+Because of that balance, Ross has produced CoSIDA Academic All-Americans and CSCAA Scholar All-Americans.
+That lists includes: Brian Daly (1993), Dean Fredette (1994), Matt Brown (1997), Louis Paul (2005), Jamie Bissett (2014 and 2015) and Amaltdinov (2017).
+Giordan Pogioli (2005-06), Bissett (2013-15) and Amaltdinov (2016-17) also earned consecutive CoSIDA Academic All-District honors over the last decade.